Degree and Program Information

 Medical, Dental, Optometry and Physician Assistant

 Students seeking admission to medical, dental, optometry and physician assistant programs must complete a variety of undergraduate prerequisite courses in order to gain admissions to these programs.
 Prerequisite courses change from time to time and may include courses which may not count towards their degree plan.
-Texas State University has developed a variety of concentrations within some majors to help alleviate this issue.
-These concentrations seek to provide students with coursework that stratifies prerequisite courses for many of their chosen professional programs.
-In addition, students choosing these concentrations help pre-health advisors track the number of students who are interested in pursuing these professions.
+Texas State University has developed a variety of minors to help alleviate this issue.
+These minors will provide students with coursework that satisfies prerequisite courses for many of their chosen professional programs.
+In addition, students choosing these minors allow the pre-health advisors to track the number of students who are interested in pursuing these professions.
 This information is important for pre-health advisors, academic advisors, the admissions office, faculty members seeking grant funding from organizations like the National Institutes of Health (NIH), and others on campus.
-Information about concentrations is available in the Department of Biology, the Department of Chemistry and Biochemistry and the Department of Psychology sections of this catalog.
+Information about these minors can be found in the Undergraduate Minors section of this catalog.

 Law